WordPress/gutenberg/docs/reference-guides/block-api/block-patterns.md

 ## Block patterns contextual to block types

-It is possible to attach a block pattern to one or multiple block types.
-This makes the block pattern as an available transform for that block type.
+It is possible to attach a block pattern to one or more block types.
+This adds the block pattern as an available transform for that block type.

 For instance: